 "All visible light is potentially damaging to works of art, but without the light you can't see the work," points out Joseph Padfield, Senior Scientific Officer at the National Gallery, speaking recently at a press conference.

-Balancing these two tugging directives - the need to preserve, yet the need to display - dictates a delicate balancing act that has spawned a complex and esoteric field of light study, enlivened by hearty debate on the best methods to stall the degradation process.
+Balancing these two tugging directives - the need to preserve, yet the need to display - dictates a delicate balancing act that has spawned a complex and esoteric field of light study, enlivened by hearty debate on the best methods to stall degradation.

 Daylight provides the ideal light conditions under which humans can view objects to their best effect.
 However, unfiltered daylight can be ruinous to old artefacts.
 Many of the objects in the Natural History Museum, for example, have been washed to a faded beige by 30 years of exposure to light streaming in from the skylights above.